-To address the continuing foundry capacity shortage worldwide, we have entered into strategic agreements with our foundry partners in order to secure their foundry capacity to fulfill our business needs.
+During the 2021 timeframe, we took steps to address the ongoing foundry capacity shortage worldwide by entering into strategic agreements with our foundry partners to secure the necessary capacity to meet our business requirements.
 Under these strategic agreements, we are committed to purchasing a specific volume at fixed prices or variable prices.
 Some of our customers, and even our indirect customers, are also entering into similar strategic agreements to secure their IC supplies with us.
 However, there can be no assurance that these prices provided in the strategic agreements with our foundry partners and our customers will always remain competitive during the contract term.
 For example, in the event that the global semiconductor market changes due to foundry capacity expansion and/or shrunken customer demand, the fixed prices we agree to pay our foundry partners may become significantly higher than the then prevailing market price.
 On the other hand, if there continues to be foundry capacity shortages and/or increases in customer demand, the fixed prices our customers agree to pay us may become significantly lower than the then prevailing market price.
 Any of those situations could materially adversely impact our pricing strategies, competitive position, profitability and results of operation.
 We may also be subject to contractual penalties if we are unable to purchase the committed volume from our foundry partners.
-In addition, since these strategic agreements with our foundry partners, our cash flow, liquidity and financial condition could be adversely affected.
-Nevertheless, we believe these strategic agreements will enable us to meet our customers' unaddressed demands and are in the best interest of our company amid the global foundry capacity shortage.
+However, after several quarters of aggressive destocking, our inventory has reached a comfortable level.
+In light of this, we strategically terminated certain high-cost foundry capacity agreements in the second quarter of 2023, prior to their expiration dates.
+This move aims to improve our cost structure for new wafer starts and maintain competitiveness.
+This, however, also has resulted in a significant one-time early termination expense incurred in the second quarter of 2023 and hit our gross margin.
+In addition, since these strategic agreements with our foundry partners typically require us to make prepayments or refundable deposits to such foundry partners, our cash flow, liquidity and financial condition could be adversely affected.

 We have entered into several wafer fabrication or assembly and testing service arrangements or multi-year purchase agreements with suppliers.
 We may be obligated to make payments for purchase orders entered into pursuant to these arrangements.
 Our purchase obligations also include agreements to purchase goods or services, primarily inventory, that are enforceable and legally binding on us and that specify all significant terms, including fixed or minimum quantities to be purchased, fixed or variable price provisions, and the approximate timing of the transaction.
 Among all these purchase agreements, the longest termination term shall expire in 2028.
 Purchase obligations exclude agreements that are cancelable without penalty.
-Contractual obligations resulting from above purchase orders and agreements with known amounts approximate \$2,088 million as of December 31, 2022.
-Of obligations under above purchase orders and agreements, \$625 million is expected to be paid in the next 12 months.
+Contractual obligations resulting from above purchase orders and agreements with known amounts approximate \$1,415 million as of December 31, 2023.
+Of obligations under above purchase orders and agreements, \$589 million is expected to be paid in the next 12 months.

 Our capital expenditures were incurred primarily in connection with the purchase of property and equipment.
-Our capital expenditures totaled \$5.8 million, \$7.6 million and \$11.8 million in 2020, 2021 and 2022, respectively.
-Capital expenditures of \$11.8 million in 2022 was mainly for design tools, R&D related equipment as well as in-house tester of our traditional IC design business.
+Our capital expenditures totaled \$7.6 million, \$11.8 million and \$23.4 million in 2021, 2022 and 2023, respectively.
+Capital expenditures of \$23.4 million in 2023 was mainly for in-house testers for our IC design business as well as R&D related equipment.